stephenh/tessell/docs/gettingstarted.md

        gen/com/business/sample/client/resources/AppResourcesUtil.java
    {: class=brush:plain}

-6. Check `.externalToolBuilders/gwtmpv.launch` into your repository.
+6. Check `.externalToolBuilders/tessell.launch` into your repository.

-   This means anyone else checking the project out of your repository should get the "run gwt-mpv on save" setup out-of-the-box and not have to go through this setup again.
+   This means anyone else checking the project out of your repository should get the "run Tessell on save" setup out-of-the-box and not have to go through this setup again.

 7. Now if you create a file, e.g. `com/business/sample/client/views/Foo.ui.xml`, you should see `IsFooView` created.